gauthelo/kallaama-speech-dataset/data/README.md

 URLs will be shared as soon as the data will be released.

 ### Metadata
-For details about the speech data sets, see [audio set metadata](./metadata.md) file.
+For details about the speech data sets, see [metadata.md](./metadata.md) file.

 ## Notes